Our Home

 How to adjust the tiller?

-tips for setting the tiller
+Tips for adjusting the tiller

-The importance of a well adjusted tiller
+The importance of a well-adjusted tiller

 • If you want to increase the tiller, we advise you to tighten the lower power screw or loosen the upper power screw.